elmoiv/ITI-Internship-2020-2021/dart/S.O.L.I.D Principals.md

 > ### “Abstractions should not depend on details.
 Details should depend on abstraction.
 High-level modules should not depend on low-level modules.
 Both should depend on abstractions”

 Going through this concept, we should depend on a dynamically changing interface or a class rather than static or concrete implemented ones.
-Also details should always depend on abstraction and not the vice versa.
+Also details should always depend on abstraction and not the opposite.

 ### **Bad Practice**: